project-hatohol/hatohol/server/README.md

 To setup database used by hatohol server, you need to execute helper command `hatohol-db-initiator`.

-Edit mysql section in `${prefix}/etc/hatohol/hatohol.conf` which is used for database settings (username, database name and password) before you execute `hatohol-db-initiator` to prepare database.
+Before you execute this helper command, you can edit mysql section in `${prefix}/etc/hatohol/hatohol.conf` which is used for database settings (username, database name and password).
-Specify DBUSER and PASSWORD whose MySQL administrator user, respectively.
+Then, run this helper command as follows:

     $ hatohol-db-initiator --db_user DBUSER --db_password DBPASSWORD

+You must specify DBUSER and PASSWORD whose MySQL administrator user, respectively.

 Example: